Navigate This Post

 Other than the act of holding on to the gun and pressing the trigger, marksmanship requires considerably little physical effort on the part of the shooter.
 The act of discharging a firearm provides very little in the way of physical fitness training, including strength and stamina.

 At very least, a gunfighter needs to have upper body strength, particularly strong hands and arms.
 A dedicated boxing routine will most certainly aid you in the upper body strength area.
-Also, the act of throwing punches and blocking (hands up) while moving around aids in the development of slow and fast twitch muscles.
+Also, the act of throwing punches and blocking while moving around aids in the development of slow and fast twitches.

 If you hope to hold your firearm steady and control it well during the high stress adrenaline dump of a lethal force encounter, you might consider the benefits of arm strength and muscle coordination.